-The Libraries' most recent survey was administered in January-February 2015.
-Results are still being compiled.
-The 2011 survey results are below; previous surveys are linked to the tabs above, underneath the tab for this page.
+The Libraries administered its fourth triennial survey in January-February 2015.
+Previous surveys are linked to the tabs above, underneath the tab for this page.

-The most recent MIT Libraries Survey was conducted in October 2011.
-Over 7000 MIT members responded, an excellent overall response rate of 44%.
-(Response rates by community: 47% of the undergraduates, 46% of the grad students, 32% of faculty, 49% of postdocs and 36% of other research and academic staff.)
-Findings indicate that:
+The most recent MIT Libraries Survey was conducted in January-February 2015.
+Over 5400 MIT members responded, with an overall response rate of 32%.
+(Response rates by community: 36% of the undergraduates, 34% of the grad students, 22% of faculty, 32% of postdocs and 26% of other research and academic staff.)
+Here are some of the findings:

 Below are several blog stories that describe specific results:

 Below is the survey instrument, along with a summary results file.